Pennsylvania Security Deposit Collections and Holdings

 While other states have additional requirements for landlords that collect a security deposit, such as providing certain documentation of the condition of the unit at move-in, Pennsylvania does not.

-Do Landlords Have to Provide a Receipt for the Security Deposit in Pennsylvania?
+Do Landlords Have To Provide a Receipt for the Security Deposit in Pennsylvania?

 Although some states like Washington require a receipt, landlords are not required to provide a receipt for the security deposit in Pennsylvania.

-What Obligations Do Landlords Have to Establish the Condition at Move-in in Pennsylvania?
+What Obligations Do Landlords Have To Establish the Condition at Move-in in Pennsylvania?

 Pennsylvania law does not require landlords to document or establish the property’s condition at move-in.
 While other states legally require a written inventory of damages to be completed when collecting a security deposit, Pennsylvania does not.